spress/openshift-spress-cartridge/README.md

 ## Modify your site

 * Clone the repository that is associated with your OpenShift gear to your local machine.
+* `cd /YOUR-REPOSITORY-FOLDER`
-The `www/` folder contains your Spress site.
+* The `www/` folder contains your Spress site.
 * Make your changes and send a pull to repository.
+You do not need to upload your `_site` folder that is created by running Spress locally.
 * Your OpenShift gear will take care of building your site with your changes.

 ## License